gvwilson/sdxpy/src/persist/index.md

 ```

 where `12345678` is the object's ID.
-Otherwise,
+(The exercises will ask why the trailing colon needs to be there.)
+If the object hasn't been seen before,
-it saves the object's type,
+`SaveAlias` saves the object's type,
 its ID,
 and either its value or its length:
+{: .continue}

 [% inc file="aliasing_wrong.py" keep="save_list" %]

 `SaveAlias._list` is a little different from `SaveOop._list`
 because it has to save each object's identifier
 along with its type and its value or length.
-Our `LoadAlias` class,
+Our `LoadAlias` class needs a similar change compared to `LoadOop`.
-on the other hand,
-can recycle all the loading methods for particular datatypes
-from `LoadOop`.
-All that has to change is the `load` method itself,
-which looks to see if we're restoring aliased data
-or loading something new:
+The first version is shown below;
+as we will see,
+it contains a subtle bug:

 [% inc file="aliasing_wrong.py" keep="load" %]